TextToSQL/swim_database/README.md

 a simple example how to query a postgres database using natural language.

-the sample database is hosted on postgres and contains swimming results for a local swim club from zionsville, indiana.
+the sample database is hosted on supabase and contains swimming results for a local swim club from zionsville, indiana.

 make sure to add your supabase and openai credentials before using.